DrakirL/DrakirL.github.io/p10/attributes.md

 ## Intelligence
 Your Used to recall information or solve problems with reasoning or intuition. <br>
-Skills: Crafting, Lore, Insight?, Investigation, Medicine. <br>
+Skills: Crafting, Lore, Investigation, Medicine. <br>
 Save: Snap out of effects that alter how you percieve your surroundings or your sense of self. <br>
 Other benefits: Your Intelligence Score determines your base Awareness (Awareness = 5 + Intelligence).
+Maybe also +INT Skill Points at character creation?

 ## Charisma
 Your ability to influence, manipulate, and inspire friends and foes. <br>
-Skills: Deception, Intimidation, Persuasion, Performance/Drama?. <br>
+Skills: Deception, Intimidation, Persuasion, Performance. <br>
 Save: Push back against detrimental effects through sheer willpower alone. <br>
 Other benefits: Your Charisma Score determines the power of your Attunement (Whatever that could mean...
 TBD)?